semih-suran/3Dchess/README.md

 ## Developer Checklist: Production Assets

-This project uses placeholder assets to run out of the box.
-To achieve photorealistic visuals, you must replace them with high-quality PBR assets.
+This project is set up to be easily customized with your own 3D assets.

-1.  **HDRI Environment Map**:
+1.  **HDRI Environment Maps**:
-    -   Replace `/public/assets/env/studio.hdr` with a high-resolution HDRI file (e.g., from [Poly Haven](https://polyhaven.com/hdris)).
-A studio lighting environment works best for clean reflections.
+    -   Place your `.hdr` files in the `/public/assets/env/` directory.
+    -   Update the `environmentOptions` array in `src/components/Scoreboard.tsx` to match your file names (without the `.hdr` extension).

 2.  **Chess Piece Models**:
+    -   The project uses a single set of textureless models and colors them programmatically.
-    -   Place your single-color `.glb` files for each piece type (e.g., `king.glb`, `pawn.glb`) in `/public/assets/models/`.
+    -   Place your `.glb` files for each piece type (e.g., `king.glb`, `pawn.glb`) in `/public/assets/models/`.
-    -   The code in `src/components/Piece3D.tsx` will programmatically color them white or dark grey.

-3.  **Board Textures (Optional)**:
-    -   For an even more realistic board, you can apply PBR textures.
-You would modify the `Chessboard` component in `src/components/Board3D.tsx` to use `useTexture` from `@react-three/drei` and apply albedo, normal, and roughness maps to the `meshStandardMaterial`.
+    -   Ensure the file names match the `pieceFileMap` in `src/components/Piece3D.tsx`.